Fault Injection

 Katze, 39C3 2025 [14]

-Presented at 39C3, this work chains three exploits against the Nvidia Tegra X2 (Parker) used in Magic Leap 1 headsets, Tesla Autopilot 2 and 2.5 boards, the Nvidia Drive PX2, and the Skydio X2 drone.
-Sparsehax is a stack overflow in the sparseFS image unpacker reachable from the Fastboot USB interface, giving code execution inside the bootloader.
-Dtbhax is a buffer overflow in CBoot's device-tree loader that lets an oversized DTB overwrite CBoot itself, providing persistence without device-specific firmware.
-RCMhax targets the Tegra X2 BootROM's USB recovery mode through USB-controller design flaws and Transfer Request Block manipulation, writing arbitrary data into SysRAM and ultimately executing code at BootROM privilege.
-The BootROM bug is unpatchable; fixes appear only in Tegra X1+ and Orin.
+At 39C3, Katze chained three exploits against the Nvidia Tegra X2 (Parker), a chip that shows up in Magic Leap 1 headsets, Tesla Autopilot 2 and 2.5 boards, the Nvidia Drive PX2, and the Skydio X2 drone.
+Sparsehax is a stack overflow in the sparseFS image unpacker, reachable from the Fastboot USB interface, that yields code execution inside the bootloader.
+Dtbhax is a buffer overflow in CBoot's device-tree loader: an oversized DTB overwrites CBoot itself, giving persistence without device-specific firmware.
+RCMhax goes after the Tegra X2 BootROM's USB recovery mode through USB-controller design flaws and Transfer Request Block manipulation, writing arbitrary data into SysRAM and eventually running code at BootROM privilege.
+The BootROM bug cannot be patched; fixes show up only in Tegra X1+ and Orin.

 References